JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/Course Learning/Security Engineer Path/Security Principle.md

 - Star Integrity Property: Referred as `"no write up"`.
 If you're just a regular agent with lower-level access (lower integrity), you can't mess with or "write" important stuff held by the big shots (higher integrity).

-Summarized: "read up, write down".
+Summarized: "Read up, Write down".
 Biba is all about keeping information safe from tampering.
 Contrast with Bell-LaPadula Model.

 Limitation: `Does not handle insider threat.`